barokatu/barokatu/README.md

 ## Hiii!

 Enthusiastic and motivated self-learning in Information Technology.
 Interested in exploring about Software Development and Cyber Security.
-Now I am looking for more experience in my field.

 <p align="">
   <a href="https://www.linkedin.com/in/barokatu/">